jebreimo/Argen/README.md

 Explicitly set the flags for an option.
 The automatic detection of options and arguments require that options consist of at least two characters and start with a dash `-` or a slash `/`.
 To create other options - for instance a single-character option - it's necessary to use this property.
 If there are multiple flags for the same option the flags must separated by whitespace.
 It's not possible specify the option argument with the Flags property, to do so the `Argument` option must also be used.

+#### Examples

+    ${a, average| Flags: a average}$ Calculate the average.

+Creates an option that can be invoked with two different flags, "a" and "average".
+The text in front of "|" doesn't start with a dash or slash and is therefore assumed to be an argument.
+By using the flags property, the initial text is ignored and the space separated words after flags are used instead.
+As no other properties are specified, it becomes a boolean option that is false by default and true when the option is given.

 ### Include

     Include: FILE

 Adds an include directive to the generated header file.
 Used in combination with the ValueType property to make the generated include file include the header file that defines the type.
 The property value must be enclosed in "" or \<>.

 #### Examples

     ${--population=N | ValueType: int64_t | Include: <cstdint>}$

     ${<date>| ValueType: Date | Include: "Date.h" |